 Specialization is what you can do to keep a collection under control.
 Most people don’t have the money or space to collect everything, so they specialize.
 By collecting the subset they like the most, or can afford, they can build and enjoy a collection while still living within their means.
 When you collect things that can’t really be restored as a matter of practicality, specializing is a way to keep the cost down.

 Specializing also helps keep your collection from being just like everyone else’s.
 You can specialize in a particular time period, manufacturer, place of manufacture, color or pattern, or whatever suits you.
 Your collection is a reflection of you and your personality.
+Some people collect the boxes the stuff came in.
+Hey, the box is rarer than the item, usually.

 The best things to collect are self-funding